 I had a great experience taking writing classes from Derek.
 He's diligent in his lessons and pushes to improve.
 He helped me with writing resume and cover letter which proved useful in getting calls from recruiters.

 Derek really helped me improve my writing!
 I feel much more comfortable with any writing assignment I receive and hope to get his help on college applications.

 I worked with him for a couple weeks and he was always on time and prepared.
 He made sure I understood a concept before moving on, and once it clicked with me he made sure I could do all types of problems with the concept.

-Discussing expectations, goals, and discussing what they hope to get out of tutoring.
-After that, I create an action plan to achieve those goals with a clear timeline established.
+In my first session with students, I like to discuss expectations and goals to understand what they hope to get out of tutoring.
+After that, we create an action plan to achieve those goals with a clear timeline established.

-I have tutored for 507 hours with 32 students (as of writing this) as an SAT tutor with a tutoring contractor, and have recently decided to venture out on my own.
+I have tutored for over 500 hours with 20 students (as of writing this) as an SAT tutor with a tutoring contractor, and have decided to venture out on my own.
 Prior to that, I was the academic officer in the Army for an Engineering unit and I helped teach a class on political statistics while in my bachelor's program.

 I started teaching in the Fall of 2016 as a Supplemental Instructor for an undergraduate political statistics course that I had finished the previous spring.
 It was here that I first learned that just because I understand the concepts doesn't mean that I'm able to explain them to others.
 I still enjoyed helping others learn though, and so when I arrived at an Engineering Course for the Army and they needed volunteers to be the academic officer, I stepped up and got experience teaching material that I had recently learned.
 After graduating from this course, I continued my streak in education by serving as a full-time SAT tutor for one year where I helped 32 students improve their SAT scores.

 High school students make up the majority of my students, though I've also taught other K-12 students in addition to undergraduates & post-undergraduates.